1. Answers

 2. Deploy the Debezium Connector on Kubernetes with TypeScript

-In this guide, we will deploy the Debezium Connector Docker image on a Kubernetes cluster using Pulumi with TypeScript.
-Debezium is an open-source distributed platform for change data capture.
-We will create a Kubernetes Deployment and Service to run the Debezium Connector.
+This guide provides a comprehensive walkthrough for deploying the Debezium Connector Docker image on a Kubernetes cluster using Pulumi and TypeScript.
+Debezium is an open-source platform for change data capture, and this guide will help you set up a Kubernetes Deployment and Service to manage and expose the Debezium Connector.

 const namespace = new k8s.core.v1.Namespace("debezium-namespace", {